NamedPipeClientManager class

 Pattern

-optional A wildcard pattern matched against the leaf pipe name (no \\.\pipe\ prefix; the package adds it). * matches any sequence, ? matches any single character.
+optional A wildcard pattern matched against the leaf pipe name (no \\.\pipe\ prefix; the package adds it). * matches any sequence of characters, ? matches any single character.
 Default "*" — return every pipe.

-Returns a Collection of String values, each a leaf pipe name suitable to pass to Connect.
-Useful as a discovery step when the consumer doesn’t know the exact server name in advance:
+Returns a Collection of String values, each a leaf pipe name suitable to pass directly to Connect.
+The underlying implementation calls FindFirstFileW("\\.\pipe\<Pattern>") — the Win32 pipe namespace — so only pipes hosted on the local machine are enumerated.

 Dim names As Collection = manager.FindNamedPipes("MyService_*")